 - Take a Photo of Original Receipt: Take a picture of the original receipt and if requested by the warranty location outside of the US, then you can use the photo and duplicate the receipt.

 - Buy maximum at One Brand Store: Make sure you pick a few brands and do shopping in those brands’ outlets so that you meet the minimum requirement of a Tax refund.
 If not, you will not be eligible for a tax refund, as you will miss out on the minimum.
 I did not get anything as I bought in multiple brands and they were less than $150 purchase per store, so I was not meeting the minimum amount of tax refund in Texas.

 - Register for Warranty: If you are buying an electronic item and if there is an option to register online, register for warranty, when you have the original receipt.

 We have addressed some of the commonly asked questions below.

-The sales tax refunds, if given in a certain state, are paid by the respective State Govt. or local Govt. where you made the purchases.
-It is a state tax refund and not a Federal govt refund.
+The sales tax refunds are paid by the respective State Govt. or local Govt. where you made the purchases.
+It is a state sales tax refund and not a Federal govt refund.
 IRS does not give any sales tax refunds.

-Yes, it does not matter.
-All visa types are eligible.
-Anyone traveling outside of the US is eligible for a tax refund.
+Yes, your visa status does not matter for tax refunds.
+All visa types are eligible, including H1B, L1, F1, etc. Anyone traveling outside of the US is eligible for a tax refund.
 All the tax refund conditions described in the above article apply to everyone.

-Yes, US Citizens are also eligible for a tax refund, provided they travel outside of the US within 30 days.
+Yes, US Citizens are also eligible for a tax refund, provided they travel outside the US within 30 days after the purchase of the goods.
 You can only claim it at airports on the day of your departure.
 All the conditions and requirements are described in the above article

-What are your experiences with Tax Refund as Tourist?
+What are your experiences with tax refunds as tourists?
 Did you get any tax refund as a Resident?
 Share your thoughts in the comments.